 The Universe and your Higher Self know exactly what lessons you need to heal your own unique wounds.
 If you won’t look in the mirror, you will see a reflection of your healing needs in those around you.

-Say, for instance, you find a particular religious group to be judgemental.
+Say, for instance, you find a particular religious group to be judgmental.
 You are so glad that you are not that judgmental.
 You search the internet for stories to post that show how judgmental “they” are.